 The updated modifications include:

-- New Adjuster + Magnets: Anodized aluminum adjuster that holds the strap in an open position or binds it to your wrist with the aid of an adjustable magnet, allowing you to also wear the strap as a bracelet when not in use
+- New Adjuster + Magnets: Anodized aluminum adjuster that holds the strap in an open position or binds it to your wrist with an adjustable magnet, allowing you to also wear the strap as a bracelet when not in use

 - Updated Anchors: V4 anchor connectors, which hold 200lbs (90kg) each